phpugcgn/froscon/content/posts/call-for-papers.md

 draft: false
 ---

-We invite everyone that wants to present a talk in the PHP room of FrOSCon this year to submit a talk in our call for papers.
+We invite everyone that wants to present a talk in the PHP room of [FrOSCon](https://froscon.org) on August 5th this year to submit a talk in our call for papers.
 The submission deadline is the 30th of June and we will make our acceptance decisions and send out notifications on July 3rd.
 You can submit your talk by registering on [frab](https://frab.froscon.org/)